 Should I move before or after?

 Pregnancy and having a newborn are different for everyone, so a hard-and-fast answer is impossible because odds are your pros and cons list for each will change by the day.
 As long as you are not experiencing serious complications or severe morning sickness, moving ahead of the baby’s arrival and setting up your home for a newborn is more often than not the best course of action.
-In either case, it’s a good idea to get your doctor’s opinion on the matter before you make the final call.
+In either case, it’s a good idea to get your doctor’s opinion before you make the final call.

 Tops tips for a seamless move